 But there is a price for this terror and it is the future of the very faith they profess and profit from.
 They are the loudest and most convincing deterrent against their religion to a watching world who know wolves when they see them.
 They are making Jesus synonymous with the massacre we’re witnessing and making Christianity irrelevant in the process.

 Not long from now, these same supposed men and women of God will lament why the Church has died.
 The exodus from organized religion will continue until the only ones left are those now exploiting the people.
-They will condemn the immoral culture who have rejected God, failing to realize that they have been the ones who’ve made Jesus so objectionable.
+They will condemn the immoral culture who has rejected God, failing to realize that they have been the ones who’ve made Jesus so objectionable.
 The Church will shrivel until it become a tiny sanctified gated community of self-righteous hypocrites.
 And eventually they will do what starving animals do when prey is scarce: they will turn on each other until they are extinct.

 And so in these days, people are moving outside of the Church to do the work of Jesus.
 The faithful and the faithless and those most vilified by the Christians doing this damage, are together becoming the true shepherds of the sheep.
 They are moving with compassion for the vulnerable, they are “laying down their lives” to defend those most in danger, they are doing the difficult work of keeping the wolves away.